diegomm6/lr-fhss_seq-families/README.md

 LR-FHSS network simulation for collision analysis.
-Two models available:

-- ```./src/models/LoRaNetworkLite.py``` has unlimited decoding capacity, basic model, deprecated.

-- ```./src/models/LoRaNetwork.py``` has limited decoding capacity depending on the available Processors in the Gateway.
+Use the ```main.py``` file to simulate a LR-FHSS network and obtain collision and decoding rates data.
+The FHS Locator can be turned on to perfomr headerless detections.
 Support for count-based and power-based collision analysis.
 Support for dynamic doppler.